Sharon Springs, New York: New York State Grants

 On January 15, 2008, it was announced that under New York State's $100 million Restore NY program, $500,000 was being allocated to Sharon Springs.
 The grant was intended for the Pavilion Cottages, which are not related to the Adler Hotel/Korean spa projects.
-The Pavilion Cottages, built in the 1860s, are the last remaining portion of the historic Pavilion Hotel.
-The one remaining structure of the Pavilion Cottages was originally accompanied by three other Cottages which offered private suites for families traveling with servants in tow.
+The Pavilion Cottages, built in the 1860s, are the last remaining portion of the historic Pavilion Resort.
+The one remaining structure of Pavilion Cottages was originally accompanied by two other Cottage buildings which offered private suites for families traveling with servants in tow.
 In 2010, due to missed project deadlines, the matching grant was unfortunately allowed to lapse unused.

 On September 2, 2009, Restore New York / Empire State Development's Communities Initiative - Round 3 - announced they were granting $1,000,000 for creation of The Imperial Spa by Sharon Springs Inc. Per the Empire State Development press release: "The rehabilitation will create spa and therapy areas of" 41,200 sqft and 6,400 sqft "for outdoor bathing facilities.
 The total renovated square footage, including amenities such as restaurants and gift shops, will be" 50,000 sqft.
 The project funding was anticipated to create 100 new jobs in the community and aimed to rehabilitate the historic Imperial Bathhouse (circa 1927) into a modern luxury spa, as well as re-establish Sharon Springs as a spa destination in New York.

 However, the group's standstill on the project leaves the potential restoration of the Imperial Baths uncertain.
 In the meantime, the historic bathhouses continue to deteriorate.